henrik/thepugautomatic.com-eleventy/src/site/posts/2020-05-19-persistent-session-data-via-a-database-in-phoenix-liveview.md

 end
 ```

-And here's an example of how a live view could read and write settings:
+Here's an example of how a live view might read and write settings:

 {% filename "lib/my_app/live/settings_live.ex" %}
 ``` elixir